-(1 Choose at l east 3 or more cou ırses for 4 or mor e credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Principles Manufacturing (1) 8 - 11 NONE Principles of Manufacturing will allow students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting, relevant activities and problems in a manufacturing setting.
+(Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Principles Manufacturing (1) 8 - 11 NONE Principles of Manufacturing will allow students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting, relevant activities and problems in a manufacturing setting.
 Students will design, produce, and assess products, services, and systems.
 They will use a variety of hand tools, power tools, machinery, computer hardware, and software applications to complete assignments and projects individually or with teams.
 Lab supply fee.
-Welding I (2) 9 - 12 Recommended Principles of Manufacturing or Agricultural Mechanics & Metal Technologies OSHA 10-Hour American Welding Society D1.1 (AWS) \$ \$ P This course allows students to gain knowledge and skills in the application, design, production, and assessment of products, services, and systems and how those knowledge and skills are applied to manufacturing.
-Diversified Manufacturing I allows students the opportunity to understand the process of mass production by using a wide variety of materials and manufacturing techniques.
-Knowledge about career opportunities, requirements, and expectations and the development of skills prepare students for workplace success.
+Welding I (2) 9 - 12 Recommended Principles of Manufacturing or Agricultural Mechanics & Metal Technologies OSHA 10-Hour AWS D1.1 Structural Steel Welding I provides the knowledge, skills, and technologies required for employment in metal technology systems.
+Personal and industrial safety standards will be emphasized along with instruction of hand and power tool use.
+Basic surface/workplace preparation, Oxygen/Acetylene torch uses, and various metal arc welding processes will be covered.
+Knowledge about career opportunities, requirements, and expectations and the development of workplace skills prepare students for future success.
 Lab supply fee.
-Welding II (2) 10 - 12 Required Welding I Additional American Welding Society (AWS) API Welding \$ \$ P This course builds on knowledge and skill developed in Diversified Manufacturing I. Students will develop advanced skills related to the industry manufacturing through the use of machines and tools used in industry.
+Welding II (2) 10 - 12 Required Welding I AWS D1.1 Structural Steel API Welding This course builds on knowledge and skill developed in Welding I. Students will continue to develop advanced skills related to the fabricating industry through the use of CNC machines, hand and power tools, welding theory, symbols, and blueprint reading.
+Career options and employability will further be emphasized to prepare students for future success.
 Lab supply fee.
-Practicum in Manufacturing (2) 12 Required Welding I, Diversified Manufacturing I, Precision Metal Manufacturing I, or Robotics I (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge and physical ability to be considered for employment.)
-This course allows students to apply manufacturing concepts and principles in the classroom and the workplace.
-In the classroom portion of the course, students will gain knowledge of professional standards as required by business and industry.
+Practicum in Manufacturing (2) 12 Required Welding I, Diversified Manufacturing I, Precision Metal Manufacturing I, or Robotics I (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge and physical ability to be considered for employment.) \$\$ P This course allows students to apply manufacturing concepts and principles learned in the classroom to the workplace.
+During the classroom portion of the course, students will gain knowledge of professional standards as required by business and industry.
 Students will also receive industry-recognized training designed to make them more marketable and desirable in the workplace.
 Students are required to work 10 hours per week at an approved training site and must be employed at that site within two (2) weeks after enrollment in the course.
 Lab supply fee.